SmallPang411315/TwoPhaseLinearStabilityBasilisk/README.md

 In [Validation_Schmidt_2021](Validation_Schmidt_2021/), some .c codes that are used to read base flow states, make an time integration of linearised eqautions and give the flow information to eigen-problem solver.
 And we push the case for Weber number $We=5$ as an example.
 In this folder [Initial](Validation_Schmidt_2021/Initial), some videos about perturbed velocities and perturbed interface are made in time for a vivid view.
 The most dangerous mode emerges as the integration time is long enough.
 Thus, we can have a quick convergence by using the linear flow field as initial guess instead of random noise.

 In [JetLSA](JetLSA/), the file EigenVec comprises of all eigenvectors, and top eigenvalues are logged in file [out](JetLSA/out) for each iteration.
 You can run [EigenPlot.py](JetLSA/EigenPlot.py) to plot the eigenvectors.

+There are still many resutls, and we do not upload all because of storage, sorry!